-Not far from Álfaborg is the local church, with its remarkable altarpiece painted in 1914 by the renowned artist Kjarval, who was born here.
-One of the most popular sights for visitors to the area is a small, well-kept turf house, Lindarbakki, which dates from 1899.
+Next to the village rises a large, rocky hill called Álfaborg (‘City of Elves’).
+Not far from this mythical city is the local church, with its remarkable altarpiece painted in 1914 by renowned and much-loved Icelandic artist Kjarval, who was born in the area.
+One of the most popular sites for those coming to the village is a small, well-kept turf house, Lindarbakki, which dates from 1899.

 At Hafnarhólmi, we’ll enjoy the opportunity to see dozens of bird species.
 We might spot puffins, fulmars and kittiwakes flying around.